alyashour/CAFE/SwiftNotes.md

 ## Computed Properties
 Variables that are declared like this:
 `var myVar: Double {...}` are called *computed properties*.
-They are dressed up setters and getters; almost exactly like C# properties.
+They are dressed up setters and getters; exactly like C# properties.
 ```swift
 var center: Point {
         get {